tlq010407/COMP2042_CW_tlq010407/README.md

 Start.fxml: set and create the prototype scene and layout of start scene;
 Menu.fxml: set and create the prototype scene and layout of menu scene;

+'Controller' class:
-'Controller' class: Extend, switch the scenes and contain the functions map to different buttons: switchToMenu(), switchToGame(), changecolor(), help(), and quit() functions;
+Extend, switch the scenes and contain the functions map to different buttons: switchToMenu(), switchToGame(), changecolor(), help(), and quit() functions;

+'Main' class:
 Set the default primaryStage in main menu, and creat a "START" button to enter the menu scene, the menu scene contains "start game", "change background color", "exit" and "rules" buttons:
 "start game" button: start game, switch the menu scene to game scene;